notifi-network/notifi-network.github.io/docs/create-topics/templates.md

 Notifi templates use mustache templates to render all notifications.
 Check out the [mustache documentation](https://mustache.github.io/mustache.5.html) to learn more about how to construct mustache templates.

 ## Template Variables
 When constructing your mustache templates, you have access to template variables provided by your topic payload.
-The template variables differs based on the topic payload, and these variables can be accessed in mustache templates via the ``{{eventDetails}}`` object.
+The template variables differs based on the topic payload, and these variables can be accessed in mustache templates via the ``{{eventData}}`` object.

 ### Alert Triggered by API Topics
 In the case of an Alert Triggered by an API, the template variables will contain the payload sent by the sender (your tenant service).
 Here's an example: